Brief Action Planning Webinar Series:

 - Role play Brief Action Planning in a Practice and Feedback call setting

 This is an interactive skills-based workshop that is designed for participants who want to consider practical applications for their work.
 CCMI uses learner-centred, performance-based approaches to adult education.
-The BAP online course includes:
+The webinar series includes:

 - Learning activities that evoke understanding and build skills.

-- Practice activities that increases practical understanding and allow trainers to provide constructive feedback.
+- Practice activities that increase practical understanding and allow trainers to provide constructive feedback.

 - Facilitated discussions about how new skills and knowledge can be applied in learners work or volunteer setting.

 Practice and feedback sessions are intended to increase trainee’s confidence and achieve proficiency in BAP skills.
 These one hour webinar sessions provide opportunities for participants to practice BAP skills in groups of up to 5 with a BAP trainer.
 The trainer role plays the part of a patient or client appropriate to the group participating in the webinar.
-Past experience has shown that most BAP trainees become skilled with 2-3 practice sessions.
+Past experience has shown that most BAP trainees become skilled with 2 x 30-minute individual practice and feedback sessions..
 These sessions are the ideal preparation for BAP Certification.

 Click here to view the BAP Practice and feedback schedule.